jan-bogaerts/mark/src/markdownCode.md

           dialogService.showErrorDialog(e)
     ```
     - onDidFocusEditorWidget: store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor (setEditor).
-    - onDidChangeCursorPosition: if the selection service currently references this monaco editor, ask the position-tracking service to update the current line with the new cursor position `setCurrentLine(e.position.lineNumber - 1)`
+    - onDidChangeCursorPosition: if the selection service currently references this monaco editor, ask the position-tracking service to update the current line with the new cursor position `setCurrentPos(e.position)`
     - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed `selectionService.notifySubscribers()`
 - the monaco editor always occupies all the space that is available.
 - always include these options for the monaco editor: